DragonComputer/Cerebrum/README.md

 *Touching, Tasting and Smelling is not yet available.
 Because of their absence there is a False Reward & Punishment Mechanism*

-> SpectrumEngine's purpose is getting continuous data inputs from different types of sensors as
+> Cerebrum's purpose is getting continuous data inputs from different types of sensors as
 > events, depending on the predefined threshold values and creating a complex time based relations
 > between these events in memory and we call that Neural Memory Networking.
 Lastly creating outputs
 > triggered by stimuli that coming from only one perception type.

 ### Version
-0.0.98
+0.0.99

 ### Dependencies

-SpectrumEngine uses a number of open source libraries to do the job:
+Cerebrum uses a number of open source libraries to do the job:

 * [Python 2.7] - a widely used general-purpose, high-level programming language.
 * [PyAudio] - provides Python bindings for PortAudio, the cross platform audio API.